Ngonal/IT-Lab-Portfolio/Layer 1 - Physical/README.md

   </tr>
   <tr>
     <td align="left" colspan="6" style="padding: 12px; background-color: #f6f8fa; border-top: 1px solid #d0d7de;">
       <b>📋 Scenario:</b>
         Two hosts connected to a common Layer 2 device are unable to communicate with each other.
-The device exhibits no link-layer connectivity.
-All interface LEDs on the switching device are dark, suggesting an absence of electrical power.
+The device exhibits no link-layer connectivity, and all interface LEDs on the switching device are dark—suggesting an absence of electrical power.
     </td>
   </tr>
 </table>